-(Note)

-- 1 "-" indicates that the Company does not hold any shares of such stock. "" indicates that the amount has been omitted since the amount recorded on the balance sheet does not reach one-hundredth of the stated capital of the Company and is below the top sixty stocks based on the amounts recorded on the balance sheet. - 2 The quantitative effects of shareholding are difficult to describe as it relates to an individual transaction. - 3 Teijin Limited does not hold any shares of the Company, while its subsidiary Teijin Frontier Co., Ltd. holds shares of the Company.
+- (Note) - 1 "-" indicates that we do not hold any shares of such stock. "\" indicates that the amount has been omitted since the amount recorded on the balance sheet does not reach one-hundredth of the stated capital and is below the top sixty stocks based on the amounts recorded on the balance sheet. - 2 The quantitative effects of shareholding are difficult to describe as it relates to an individual transaction. - 3 The company in which we hold the stocks does not hold any shares of the Company, while its subsidiary holds shares of the Company.